librasteve/raku-Physics-Error/README.md

 Installs automatically with```zef --verbose install Physics-Measure``` uninstall with, ```zef uninstall Physics::Measure``` and ```zef uninstall Physics::Error```

+# Context
+In wikipedia, the general topic is https://en.wikipedia.org/wiki/Propagation_of_uncertainty
+- this gets fairly heavy fairly quickly ... real world physical errors can be non-linear and accelerate rapidly
+- this module is definitively LINEAR ONLY ;-)
+## this module is not intended for use in mission critical applications

 # Synopsis
 Take a look at your keyboard... there's probably a '±' key?